 Review summary: Fujifilm X100F vs Sony A6500

-So what is the bottom line?
+So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X100F or the Sony A6500 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.